Running Start

 6. Optional: AP test scores, SAT or ACT test scores

-All completed and submitted applications are reviewed for admission by the WSU Tri-Cities Running Start committee.
+The additional documents/forms are needed for the Running Start application to be complete.
 Any incomplete applications will NOT be reviewed after the April 1 deadline.

 Homeschooled or attend a private school?